BigTimeStats/beach-volleyball/README.md

 Read more on my blog here: https://bigtimestats.wordpress.com/2017/09/18/avp-fivb-beach-volleyball-match-database/

-## Python
+# Python

-Here is some starter Python code to download the data into memory and query it with SQL.
+Here is some starter code in Python to download the data into memory and query it with SQL.
 This code was run in [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) and prints the top 10 teams with the highest winning percentage:

 ```
 import pandas as pd